SonahLab/twitch-chat-hit-counter/course-material/MODULE_5.md

 > `KafkaConfigs.java`<br>
 >

-Now that we can connect to Twitch chats successfully, we need to build a Kafka producer/consumer to publish these `TwitchChatEvent` to a new separate kafka topic.
+Now that we have a simple working ChatBot, we need to build a Kafka producer/consumer to publish these `TwitchChatEvent` to a new separate kafka topic.

 This will look very similar to the end state we had in **Module 2** with the Producer/Consumer on the `greeting-events` kafka topic.<br>
 This exercise will be kept short, and it's up to you to make your application achieve the end state in the diagram above.

 **Goals:**
-1. Stream the incoming chat messages from channel(s) using Twitch4J's `TwitchClient`
-2. Publish `TwitchChatEvent` to `twitch-chat-events` topic
+1. Publish `TwitchChatEvent` to `twitch-chat-events` topic
-3. Consume `TwitchChatEvent` from `twitch-chat-events` topic and log them to **stdout**
+2. Consume `TwitchChatEvent` from `twitch-chat-events` topic and log them to **stdout**

 The main differences from **Module 2** is the producer trigger logic.
-In **Module 2**, we needed to manually trigger the `POST /api/kafka/publishGreetingEvent` endpoint via Swagger to invoke our Producer to publish event(s).
+In **Module 2**, we needed to manually trigger an HTTP request (`POST /api/kafka/publishGreetingEvent`) via Swagger to invoke our Producer to publish event(s).
-In this exercise, our `TwitchChatBotManager.handleMessage()` event handler method is the trigger for the `TwitchChatEventProducer.java`.
+In this exercise, our `TwitchChatBotManager.handleMessage()` event handler method should be the automated trigger for the `TwitchChatEventProducer.java`.
 Once we join a channel and attach the event listener, the TwitchClient will stream, in real-time, the incoming chat messages that we need to publish to `twitch-chat-events` topics.
 No more manual trigger, fully automated.

 ### Task 1: add new kafka topic name to `application.yml`